Aryeh Kaplan

-Aryeh Moshe Eliyahu Kaplan (אריה משה אליהו קפלן; October 23, 1934 – January 28, 1983) was an American Orthodox rabbi, author, and translator best known for his Living Torah edition of the Torah and extensive Kabbalistic commentaries.
-He became well-known as a prolific writer and was lauded as an original thinker.
+Aryeh Moshe Eliyahu (Leonard) Kaplan (אריה משה אליהו קפלן; October 23, 1934 – January 28, 1983) was an American Orthodox rabbi, author, and translator best known for his Living Torah edition of the Torah and extensive Kabbalistic commentaries.
+He became well known as a prolific writer and was lauded as an original thinker.
 His wide-ranging literary output, inclusive of introductory pamphlets on Jewish beliefs, and philosophy written at the request of NCSY are often regarded as significant factors in the growth of the baal teshuva movement.

 Early life

-Aryeh Kaplan was born in the Bronx, New York City, to Samuel and Fannie Kaplan of the Sefardi Recanati family from Salonika, Greece.
+Aryeh Kaplan was born as Leonard Martin Kaplan in the Bronx, New York City, to Samuel and Fannie Kaplan of the Sefardi Recanati family from Salonika, Greece.
 His mother died on December 31, 1947, when he was 13, and his two younger sisters, Sandra and Barbara, were sent to a foster home.
 Kaplan was expelled from public school after acting out, leading him to grow up as a "street kid" in the Bronx.

 Kaplan did not grow up religious, and was known as "Len".
 His family had only a slight connection to Jewish practice, but he was encouraged to say Kaddish for his mother.
 On his first day at the minyan, Henoch Rosenberg, a 14-year-old Klausenburger Hosid, realized that Len was out of place—he was not wearing tefillin or opening a siddur—and befriended him.
 Henoch Rosenberg and his siblings taught Kaplan Hebrew, and within a few days, Kaplan was learning Chumash.

 When he was 15, Kaplan enrolled at Yeshiva Torah Vodaas, and at age 18 (from January 1953 until June 1953) was among "a small cadre of talmidim" selected to help Rabbi Simcha Wasserman open Yeshiva Ohr Elchonon, a new yeshiva in Los Angeles.

 After his time in Los Angeles, Kaplan had a few small jobs including teaching at a Hebrew school in the Bronx and at Beth Torah in Richmond, Virginia (February 1955).

 In January 1956, Kaplan went to Israel to study at the Mir in Jerusalem.
 That year, he received semikhah (rabbinic ordination) from some of Israel's foremost poskim, including Yitzhak HaLevi Herzog and Eliezer Yehuda Finkel.